RSaha0507/house-buying-ml-ensemble-lab/docs/01_roundwise_objectives_and_step_by_step.md

 ## Round 2 - Dataset scaling and variance increase

 Objective:
-- Increase data scale and feature-space variation so models learn broader patterns.
+- To increase data scale and feature-space variation so models learn broader patterns.

 Steps:
 1. Rebuilt generator with richer scenario-driven sampling and more variance.